 Should you wish to appeal, once you have been notified of the Admission Authority's decision, please either, complete the appeal form available through the Year 7 Kent Co-Ordinated scheme, or write a letter detailing the reason for appeal.
-Your appeal should then be sent to the Admission Registrar at the Chatham Site.
+Your appeal should then be sent to the Admission Registrar as detailed in the Appeal Timetable and decision letter.